 \subsection{Settings and Test Networks}

-The case studies focus on IEEE 57-bus and 118-bus test networks.
-Congestion is enforced by reducing line capacities so that operating below rated limits requires topological actions, while a line is considered overloaded above 90\% of its limit.
+The case studies focus on IEEE 57-bus and 118-bus test networks \cite{babaeinejadsarookolaeePowerGridLibrary2021}.
+Congestion is enforced by reducing line capacities so that operating below rated limits requires topological actions.
+A line is considered overloaded above 90\% of its limit.
 We consider two topological action scenarios.
-In the base case, only line switching is possible; in the second case, covered in Section \ref{sec:substation_switching}, both line switching and substation switching are possible; up to three line switching actions and three busbar splitting actions are allowed.
+In the base case, only line switching is possible.
+In the second case, covered in Section \ref{sec:substation_switching}, both line switching and substation switching are possible, with up to three line switching actions and three busbar splitting actions allowed.
 We only consider one snapshot of time with a fixed load for each test network.
 The electricity generation cost serves as the primary objective.
-We assume $\varepsilon = 0.05$ which is typical, and $\tau = 0.15$ \cite{lombardiHumanintheloopMGAGenerate2025}.
-By sampling weights $\mathbf{w}_d$, 100 alternatives are generated, of which the top 10 HITL-MGA feedback.
+We assume $\varepsilon = 0.05$ and $\tau = 0.15$ \cite{lombardiHumanintheloopMGAGenerate2025}.

+We generate 100 alternatives by sampling weights $\mathbf{w}_d$ and use the top 10 ranked alternatives for the HITL-MGA feedback.
+Using the feedback, 100 new alternatives are produced, using either the baseline HITL-MGA (Section \ref{sec:original_HITLMGA}), HITL-MGA-M, or HITL-MGA-MDy (both Section \ref{sec:improvements_HITL_MGA}).
+The performance of the different HITL-MGA methods is compared through the evaluation functions presented in Section \ref{sec:evaluation_functions}.
 Each experiment is repeated with four random seeds.
-The optimality MIP gap of the solver is set to $0.001$.

-For each evaluation function, we also compute its optimum within the $\varepsilon$-feasible set of (1b) to serve as a performance bound for the alternatives generated by MGA and HITL-MGA.
-This has not been done for switching sequence feasibility, as it is intractable to optimize for the evaluation function.
+We also compute the optimum $U^{\varepsilon *}$ of each evaluation function within the $\varepsilon$-feasible set of \eqref{eq:basic_MGA_epsilon} to serve as a performance bound for the alternatives generated by MGA and HITL-MGA.
+The optimality MIP gap of the solver was set to $0.1\%$.